MicrosoftDocs/machine-learning-server-docs/microsoft-r/python-reference/revoscalepy/rx-exec-by.md

 ### function_parameters

-a dict which defines a list of additional arguments for the user function func.
+A dict which defines a list of additional arguments for the user function func.

 ### filter_function

-an user function that takes a Panda data frame of keys/values as an input argument, applies filter to the keys/values and returns a data frame containing rows whose keys/values satisfy the filter conditions.
+An user function that takes a Panda data frame of keys/values as an input argument, applies filter to the keys/values and returns a data frame containing rows whose keys/values satisfy the filter conditions.
 The input data frame has similar format to the results returned by rx_partition which comprises of partitioning